silent10/android/README.md

 ### Other App Setup settings

-Remember the app Setup at step one ?
+Remember the app Setup at step two ?

 This class has a few optional settings which can be accessed by static methods.